Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Introduction

-Wireless communication and radar sensing (C\&S) have been advancing in parallel yet with limited intersections for decades.
+Wireless communication and radar sensing (C\&S) have been advancing in parallel for decades, yet with limited intersections.
 They share many commonalities in terms of signal processing algorithms, devices and, to a certain extent, system architecture.
-This has recently motivated significant research interests in the coexistence, cooperation, and joint design of the two systems \cite{RN32, RN14, 7782415,8828016, RN15, article4,7465731,liu2019joint,Hassanien_2019, 8828030,RN9,8827589,8550811}.
+This has recently motivated significant research interests in the coexistence, cooperation, and joint design of the two systems \cite{RN32, 8828016, RN15,7465731,liu2019joint,Hassanien_2019, 8828030, 8827589}.

-The coexistence of communication and radar systems has been extensively studied in the past decade, with a focus on developing efficient interference management techniques so that the two individually deployed systems can operate smoothly without interfering with each other \cite{RN15,Liu18,Liu18mumimo,8828016,8835700,6331681,8267374,7536903,7898445}.
+The coexistence of communication and radar systems has been extensively studied in the past decade, with a focus on developing efficient interference management techniques so that the two individually deployed systems can operate smoothly without interfering with each other \cite{li2016optimum,6331681,8267374,7536903,7898445}.
 Although radar and communication systems may be co-located and even physically integrated, they transmit two different signals overlapped in time and/or frequency domains.
 They operate simultaneously by sharing the same resources cooperatively, with a goal of minimizing interference to each other.
 Great efforts have been devoted to mutual interference cancellation in this case, using, for example, beamforming design in \cite{7898445}, cooperative spectrum sharing in \cite{8835700}, opportunistic primary-secondary spectrum sharing in \cite{6331681}, and dynamic coexistence in \cite{7536903}.
 However, effective interference cancellation typically has stringent requirements on the mobility of nodes and information exchange between them.
 The spectral efficiency improvement is hence limited in practice.